How to Make a Toilet Flush Better. I hate Flushing Twice

 - Remove the toilet tank lid and put it away.

 - Use a sponge to soak up the water at the bottom of the bowl.
-Please remember to have on rubber gloves on.
+Please remember to have rubber gloves on.

-- As you do this, you can insert your finger in the siphon jet just to feel the extent of the calcium build up.
+- As you do this, you can insert your finger in the siphon jet just to feel the extent of the calcium buildup.
 See if you can remove some with your finger.

 - Cover the toilet rime holes with duct tape.